Chicken are in the Phasianidae

+An allergy to poultry can sometimes be associated with an allergy to egg, this is called Bird-Egg Syndrome.
 In these cases sensitivity to egg is to the proteins in egg yolk, alpha livetin (gal d 5), which is found in both chickens and eggs.

 IgE allergy to egg is usually from the egg white (proteins gal d 1 to 4), so whilst people who are allergic to chickens can become intolerant or allergic to egg, it doesn’t usually work the other way around due to the different proteins involved.

 Beef and pork are other foods containing serum albumin proteins.